 Instructions

-- Heat ghee or coconut oil in a large frying pan over medium-high heat.
+- Heat olive oil in a large frying pan over medium-high heat.
 Add the chicken pieces and brown on each side for about 2 minutes.
 Then add the onion and stir through the chicken.
 Cook for a minute.

-- Add the sweet potato, preserved lemon (lemon zest and juice if using that instead), garlic, olive, tomatoes, spices, bay leaf and salt and stir through for a minute, letting the spices to release their aromas.
+- Add the sweet potato, preserved lemon (lemon zest and juice if using that instead), garlic, olives, tomatoes, spices, bay leaf and salt and stir through for a minute, letting the spices release their aromas.
 Then pour over the water and stir.

 - Transfer the mixture into an oven-proof casserole or baking dish and spread the chicken pieces evenly.
 Place in the oven, uncovered, middle shelf.